Thyroid & Cold Intolerance…Heat Intolerance Too!

 • Have you tried the elimination diet?
 Even “healthy food” can be a trigger…

-• blank Robyn Reed says
+• Robyn Reed says

 Hi Sherry, I found your post very interesting.
 I have been on Thyroid medication for about 5 years now and I have become intolerant of heat.
 I too, am hot 24/7.
 The other day I was outdoors and it was windy and cold, everyone was wrapped up and complaining of the cold.
 I was in a T shirt and was hot.
 You may have solved the problem, it may be the medication.
 Good luck resolving the problem.